By using this site, you agree to the Privacy Policy and Terms of Use.

 Modern AAA development is extremely costly.
 High-end remakes aren’t cheap affairs and involve rebuilding environments, re-recording audio, reworking gameplay systems, and, in many cases, reimagining core mechanics.
 The return on investment must justify these costs.

-See also: The Best Fishing Games on PS5
+See also: Best Arc: Survival Ascended Mods on PS5

 At the same time, Sony is under competitive pressure from Microsoft and Nintendo, both of which have different platform strategies.
 Game Pass is interested in subscription value and volume and Nintendo is interested in unique hardware experiences and IP that never expires.
 Sony’s differentiation has been cinematic exclusives and high quality.
 However, to maintain that edge, disciplined capital allocation is required.